Robotic Hair Transplant System

 - Reduced cost to the patient

-Right now only patients with dark brown or black straight hair, ages 29 to 55, and who are in good physical shape are being enrolled for the current study, but Dr. Wasserbauer is hopeful that other patients will be able to be enrolled for future trials after this current research study is finished.
+Only patients with dark brown or black straight hair, ages 29 to 55, and who are in good physical shape were enrolled for the study.